proxnox/proxnox.github.io/_posts/articles/2025-02-03-Fluid_Mechanics.md

 ---
 layout: article
 title: 'Fluid Mechanics'
-description: 'Liquids and gases are called fluids because they can flow.
-This is what makes them different from solids.'
+description: 'Revise the formulas & theory of Mechanical Properties of Fluids for JEE and NEET.'
-excerpt: "Revise the formulas & theory of Mechanical Properties of Fluids for JEE and NEET."
+excerpt: 'Liquids and gases are called fluids because they can flow.
+This is what makes them different from solids....'
-tags: [physics, jee, neet, ncert, fluids, formulas]
+tags: [physics, jee, neet, ncert, fluids, formulas, class 11]
 categories: articles
 image:
-  teaser: fluid_mechanics.jpeg
+  teaser: fluid_mechanics.jpg
 ---

 # FLUIDS MECHANICS